humanpose1/MS-SVConv/README.md

 ## Small Updates

-With the current version of torch-points3d, we obtain a FMR of 97.5 insted of 98.4 with $\tau=0.05$ on 3DMatch in a supervised setting.
-However, with $\tau=0.2$, we obtain a FMR of 92.2 instead of 89.9.
+With the current version of torch-points3d, we obtain a FMR of 97.4 insted of 98.4 with $\tau=0.05$ on 3DMatch in a supervised setting.
+However, with $\tau=0.2$, we obtain a FMR of 91.6 instead of 89.9.
 In other word, the new version is better in terms of FMR with $\tau=0.2$.
 If you want to get the previous results, you can use the previous version.
 ```
 git clone https://github.com/humanpose1/deeppointcloud-benchmarks.git
 git checkout -b "MS_SVCONV_B2cm_X2_3head" d079374da05506762f32bb7b090f35be86a90760
 ```
-the model can be downloaded [here](https://cloud.mines-paristech.fr/index.php/s/kFGIqiY9Ky5OeiB)
+You will have to install older versions of omegaconf, hydra, torch and torchsparse. the model can be downloaded [here](https://cloud.mines-paristech.fr/index.php/s/kFGIqiY9Ky5OeiB)